CodSpeedHQ/action/README.md

     mongo_uri_env_name: ""

     # [OPTIONAL]
+    # Enable caching of instrument installations (like valgrind or perf) to speed up
+    # subsequent workflow runs.
+Set to 'false' to disable caching.
+Defaults to 'true'.
+    cache-instruments: "true"

+    # [OPTIONAL]
     # The directory to use for caching installations of instruments (like valgrind or perf).
     # This will speed up subsequent workflow runs by reusing previously installed instruments.
     # Defaults to $HOME/.cache/codspeed-action if not specified.